spencertipping/ni/doc/ni_by_example_2.md

 ###Developing Hadoop Streaming pipelines with checkpoints

-As of now, `ni` auto-generates the names for your
+As of now, `ni` auto-generates the names for the Hadoop directories.
+The location of these directi

 ###A Final Note on Hadoop Streaming Jobs